 A self-designed PhD will take a little more effort and thought to get started, but you should ultimately end up with a project theme that truly excites and interests you.
 After coming up with an initial idea for a project, you will need to identify an appropriate academic supervisor.
 A good starting point is to find the University department with the areas of strength that are most relevant to your research.
 You can also search Swansea’s directory of expertise to find an academic with research interests close to your own.

 If you’re looking to start a self-funded project, you’ll have to ensure that you can cover the cost of tuition fees and your living expenses for the duration of your studies.
 Our Fees and Funding webpages contain lots of useful information and tips about funding your PhD study.
-PhD loans of up to £26,445 are now also available for eligible English, Welsh and EU students undertaking doctoral study.
+PhD loans are available for eligible Welsh and English domiciled students undertaking doctoral study.

 First, please assess your degree qualifications/work experience held against the entry requirements listed on the appropriate research course page